EmberEmu/emberemu.github.io/content/post/go-faster-with-asio/index.md

 Asio is certainly utilised in domains that demand performance but those paid to squeeze the most out of it are often tight-lipped on their techniques.
 I'm here to blow the lid on those techniques to ensure you can get your high-frequency trades in before they do.
 Alright, perhaps we'll settle for something a little more modest... like a more responsive chat app or MMO server.
 Still, a good starting point to tide you over until you need to play in the big leagues of [DPDK](https://en.wikipedia.org/wiki/Data_Plane_Development_Kit) and [SeaStar](https://github.com/scylladb/seastar).

 ## Getting down to it
 The techniques discussed here are those that I've learned from my own experiences with Asio.
 There are rarely absolutes in development (apart from tabs being four spaces), so don't take them as gospel.
-Evaluate each technique and decide whether your own usecase could benefit.
+Evaluate each technique and decide whether your own use case could benefit.
 To put it bluntly, don't blame me if you submit a PR that makes your colleagues balk.

 ### Mo' cores, mo' problems
 <img src="moarcores.jpg" width="250px" style="float:right; margin: 20px; border-radius: 5%;">I'm going to open with a real blinder.
 The machine you're running your Asio code on *probably* has a CPU with multiple cores and if you're looking to get the most from Asio, you want to be utilising all of them.
 That's it, now go forth and speed up your program.